alphaonex86/Supercopier/README.txt

 History:
 ========

+- v3.0.0.4
+    - Add more languages
+    - Fix the drag'and'drop
+    - Fix some encoding problem

 - v3.0.0.3
     - Don't install into Program files (x86) for the 64Bits version.
     - Don't call 2x the UAC at the startup